 They also offer a choice of handgrips.
 A neutral grip (palms facing together) focuses more on the anterior deltoid better than a pronated grip (palms forward).

-This exercise requires very strict movement because the bar is fixed to the rack, and the weights can go much lower.
-This gives the front deltoid muscles a good stretch.
+This exercise requires rigorous movement because the bar is fixed to the rack, and the weights can be lowered significantly.
+This provides a good stretch for the front deltoid muscles.

 Shoulder Press Machine Hand Position

 - Standard Grip (Overhand): Hands slightly wider than shoulder-width.
-This grip targets the anterior deltoids predominantly, along with engaging the triceps and upper chest to a lesser extent.
+This grip primarily targets the anterior deltoids, while also engaging the triceps and upper chest to a lesser extent.

 - Neutral Grip (Palms Facing Each Other): Palms face each other (hammer grip).
 It engages the anterior and lateral deltoids more evenly than the overhand grip.
 Reduces stress on the wrists and elbows.